 If you’ve wondered how Higher Ed institutions survive volatility and prevent becoming a casualty in today’s environment, you’ve come to the right place.
-I recently spoke at CALEM 2019 (Conference for Adult Learner Enrollment Management) which was put on by Carol Aslanian and EducationDynamics.
+I recently spoke at CALEM 2019 (Conference for Adult Learner Enrollment Management), which was put on by Carol Aslanian and EducationDynamics.
 (You can view the presentation in our resource library.)
-I was talking with someone about how the current markets are requiring different ways of reach students for enrollment.
+I was talking with someone about how the current markets require different ways of reaching students for enrollment.
 This person was from Canada, where their national sport is hockey, and we got to talking about what made the Soviet hockey teams in the 70s and 80s so great.
 They skated to where the puck was going to be, not to where it currently is.

-The same goes for enrollment management, strategic planning, or a host of other things – you go where students are going to be, or plan for the environment that you expect, not what you currently have.
+The same goes for enrollment management, strategic planning, or a host of other things – you go where students are going to be or plan for the environment that you expect, not what you currently have.
 That is how you navigate today’s higher ed markets, ones that are extremely volatile – you plan for what is going to happen to take advantage of what is and what you expect to be going on, not what is necessarily going on right now.

 How Higher Ed Institutions Survive Volatility

-What higher ed faces is what can be characterized as a maturing or even declining market, and unleashing of “market forces,” including consolidation, mergers/acquisitions, and closures as we’ve rarely seen before (and not in my lifetime).
+What higher ed faces is what can be characterized as a maturing or even declining market and unleashing of “market forces,” including consolidation, mergers/acquisitions, and closures as we’ve rarely seen before (and not in my lifetime).

 Much of this can be attributed to reduced funding from state and federal government which have increased costs to students; a decrease in the traditional college-age student while “post-traditional” or nontraditional students (i.e., those students who are not the traditional 18-24-year-old who goes to college directly from high school) has increased; online education has come into being and is even being embraced by some of the Ivy League colleges; technology driving the education bus, especially in the types of students who are enrolling, and multiple other things.
 Let’s face it: higher ed’s business model is broken.